imversed/imversed/docs/For User/Imversed Governance/Best Practices.md

 Great!
 However, remember that governance proposals potentially impact many stakeholders, which can happen in unexpected ways.
 Introduce your idea with members of the community before investing resources into drafting a proposal.
 At this point you should seek out and carefully consider critical feedback in order to protect yourself from [confirmation bias](https://en.wikipedia.org/wiki/Confirmation_bias).
 This is the ideal time to see a critical flaw, because submitting a flawed proposal will waste resources.

 ### Are you ready to draft a governance proposal?
 There will likely be differences of opinion about the value of what you're proposing to do and the strategy by which you're planning to do it.
 If you've considered feedback from broad perspectives and think that what you're doing is valuable and that your strategy should work, and you believe that others feel this way as well, it's likely worth drafting a proposal.
-However, remember that the largest EVMOS stakers have the biggest vote, so a vocal minority isn't necessarily representative or predictive of the outcome of an on-chain vote.
+However, remember that the largest IMV stakers have the biggest vote, so a vocal minority isn't necessarily representative or predictive of the outcome of an on-chain vote.

 A conservative approach is to have some confidence that you roughly have initial support from a majority of the voting power before proceeding to drafting your proposal.
 However, there are likely other approaches, and if your idea is important enough, you may want to pursue it regardless of whether or not you are confident that the voting power will support it.